Felipe Drugovich: Formula One

-On 12 September 2022, two days after winning the 2022 Formula 2 Championship, Drugovich was announced as the first member of the newly formed AMF1 Driver Development Programme, as well as joining Aston Martin's reserve driver roster.
-He had his first contact with a Formula One car testing the AMR21 at Silverstone at the beginning of November, during which he met the necessary requirements to obtain the FIA Super Licence and drive in free practice at the 2022 Abu Dhabi Grand Prix.
-Drugovich also took part in the post-season tests in Abu Dhabi, driving the Aston Martin.
+On 12 September 2022, two days after winning the 2022 Formula 2 Championship, Drugovich was announced as the first member of the newly formed AMF1 Driver Development Programme, while also joining Aston Martin as a reserve driver.
+He made his first appearance in a Formula One car by testing the AMR21 at Silverstone in early November, fulfilling the necessary requirements to obtain an FIA Super Licence and participate in free practice at the 2022 Abu Dhabi Grand Prix.
+Drugovich also took part in the post-season test in Abu Dhabi with Aston Martin.